adorsys/datasafe/docs/architecture.md

 </details>

 This service task is to store and return the DFSCredentials.
 They are used to access the "real" data of the user.
 Keep in mind the DFS Service itself uses a DFS.
-This will be the [DFSDocusafeService](#DFSDocusafeService) DFS all the time.
+This will be the [DFSDatasafeService](#DFSDatasafeService) DFS all the time.

 #### KeyStoreService ####
 <details><summary>KeyStoreService - expand for interface</summary>